 |30 continuous days or more and

 Remember, the VA will make the final determination of your percentage of maximum benefit payable for the Post-9/11 GI Bill.

 North Park University is pleased to participate in the Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program).
 A provision of the Post 9/11 Veterans Educational Assistance Act of 2008, this program provides matching funds from the Department of Veterans Affairs as a supplement to the Post-9/11 GI Bill.

 How it Works

-After the Post 9/11 GI Bill benefit is applied to those at the 100% benefit level, North Park would offer assistance for half of the remaining tuition and the VA would match this amount.
-This would enable qualified students to attend North Park tuition free.
+After the Post-9/11 GI Bill benefit is applied to those at the 100% benefit level, North Park University will offer assistance for half of the remaining tuition and the VA will match this amount.
+This allows qualified students to attend North Park tuition-free.

 Yellow Ribbon Benefits Example

 |Less: North Park Yellow Ribbon Waiver||$2,327.56|

 Individuals who meet one of the following standards: